nightbot/docs/commands/songs.md

 ### SoundCloud

-SoundCloud tracks can be requested with the whole SoundCloud link or through a search team if SoundCloud is the selected search provider.
+SoundCloud tracks can be requested with the whole SoundCloud link or through a search term if SoundCloud is the selected search provider.

 #### Usage